Supreme Court appears skeptical of blanket immunity for a former president

 A majority of the Supreme Court appeared skeptical of granting a president blanket immunity from prosecution for criminal acts.
 But it was unclear whether the court would act swiftly to resolve the case against former President Donald Trump, the presumptive Republican nominee for president.

-The justices pushed lawyers for Trump and the special counsel prosecuting him over the limits of presidential immunity.
+The justices pushed lawyers for Trump and the special counsel prosecuting him over the limits of presidential immunity, but much of their questioning appeared to center on broad implications for the presidency — rather than what it would mean for Trump.

-John Sauer, Trump's attorney, said charging a president might make them more hesitant about making consequential decisions.
+John Sauer, Trump's attorney, said charging a president might make that president more hesitant about making consequential decisions.

-But when pressed by Justice Amy Coney Barrett, a Trump appointee, Sauer acknowledged that many of the actions Trump is charged with were private in nature – not official.
+When pressed by Justice Amy Coney Barrett, a Trump appointee, Sauer acknowledged that many of the actions the former president is charged with were private in nature — not official — and hence not subject to immunity.

+But several of the justices, including Chief Justice John Roberts, appeared concerned that lower courts that have ruled on the matter did not distinguish between Trump's official and private actions.

+"What concerns me is, as you know, the court of appeals did not get into a focused consideration of what acts we're talking about or what documents we're talking about," Roberts said.

 Basics and background on the case